fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/cs524-spring-2026-syllabus.md

 In addition, each group will prepare and deliver two research presentations (approximately 20 minutes each) on relevant topics.
 This involves reading and synthesizing research papers, identifying the main contributions and limitations, and presenting the material in a clear, well-organized, and engaging way to facilitate class discussion.

-**Students will need to work in teams of three members for the project and research paper presentations.**
+**Students will need to work in teams for the project and research paper presentations.**

 #### Evaluation Philosophy